Sans-Atout/Nozomi/README.md

 # Nozomi

-A Rust librairy that wipe all data
+A Rust librairy that wipe all file or folder. \
+This library includes most of the secure deletion methods of the [Eraser](https://eraser.heidi.ie) for Windows software.

 # Add to your project